Church Pension Group | Leadership & Governance

 The Very Rev. Cynthia Briggs Kittredge, ThD

-The Very Rev. Cynthia Briggs Kittredge, ThD, is the eighth Dean and President of Seminary of the Southwest.
+The Very Rev. Cynthia Briggs Kittredge is the Dean Emerita of the Seminary of the Southwest.
 She was appointed in 2013 after serving on the faculty as the Ernest J. Villavaso, Jr. Professor of New Testament and as Academic Dean.

 Dean Kittredge has served as a member of the Steering Committee for Theological Education in the Anglican Communion, as Chair of the Board of the Episcopal Evangelism Society, and President of the Anglican Association of Biblical Scholars.